vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ###Basics

-Writing rules for AWS WAF involves the creation of conditions.
+AWS WAF rules consist of conditions.
 Conditions are lists of specific filters (patterns) that are being matched against the HTTP request components processed by AWS WAF.
 The filters, including their attributes, are specific to the type of condition supported by AWS WAF.
-A condition, as a whole, is considered as matched, if any one of the listed filters is matched.
-Conditions are independent and reusable resources within the regional scope where they are created.
+A condition, as a whole, is considered as _matched_, if any one of the listed filters is matched.

 Rules contain one or more conditions.
 Each condition attached to a rule is called a predicate.
 Predicates are evaluated using Boolean logic.
 A predicate is evaluated as matched or not matched (negated predicted), and multiple predicates are evaluated using Boolean AND – all predicates must match for the rule action to be triggered.
-Rules are also independent and reusable resources within the regional scope where they are created.

 Web ACLs are ordered lists of rules.
 They are evaluated in order for each HTTP request and the action of the first matching rule is taken by the WAF engine, whether that is to allow, block or count the request.
 If no rule matches, the default action of the web ACL prevails.

-Multiple web ACLs can reuse the same rules, and multiple rules can reuse the same conditions assuming that is desirable from a change management process point of view for your workloads.
-This creates effectively a dependency tree between these AWS WAF components.
+!!! info "Note About Conditions and Rules"
+    Conditions and rules are reusable resources within the region in which they are created.
+You should consider the effects of changes to WAF conditions and rules in your organizations change control procedures.

 !!! info "Note About This Section"
     **In order to illustrate the process of creating WAF conditions and rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.

 ###Rule Design Considerations: